Conservative and Risk-Aware Offline Multi-Agent Reinforcement Learning: Offline Conservative Distributional MARL with Independent Training

 The proposed approach, which we refer to as \emph{multi-agent conservative independent quantile regression} (MA-CIQR), maintains an estimate of the lower tail of the distribution of the return $Z^i(s,a)$, up to the risk tolerance level $\xi$, for each agent $i$.
 This is done in a manner similar to~\eqref{Diracs} by using $N$ estimated quantiles, i.e.,

-Generalizing~\eqref{Diracs}, however, the quantity $\theta_j^i (s,a)$ is an estimate of the quantile $F^{-1}_{Z^{i}(s,a)}(\hat{\tau}_j)$, with $\hat{\tau}_j = \frac{\tau_{j-1}-\tau_j}{2}$ and $\tau_j = \xi j/N$ for $1\leq j\leq N$.
+Generalizing~\eqref{Diracs}, however, the quantity $\theta_j^i (s,a)$ is an estimate of the quantile $F^{-1}_{Z^{i}(s,a)}(\hat{\tau}_j)$, with $\hat{\tau}_j = \frac{\tau_{j-1}+\tau_j}{2}$ and $\tau_j = \xi j/N$ for $1\leq j\leq N$.
 This way, only the quantiles of interest cover the return distribution up to the $\xi$-th quantile.

-At each iteration $k$, for each agent, $i$, the DT updates the distribution~\eqref{qr_dist} by minimizing a loss function that combines the quantile loss used by QR-DQN and the conservative penalty introduced by CQL.
+At each iteration $k$, each agent, $i$, updates the distribution~\eqref{qr_dist} by minimizing a loss function that combines the quantile loss used by QR-DQN and the conservative penalty introduced by CQL.
 Specifically, the loss function of MA-CIQR is given by

 where $\zeta_{\tau}^{}(u)$ is the quantile regression Huber loss defined in \eqref{quantile_loss} and $\Delta^{i(k)}_{j j^{\prime}}$ are the TD errors evaluated with the quantile estimates as